orlovmax/gulp-workflow/README.md

 ## Live reload
 For this project I use live.js which minified version and  and link to this script in final html will be removed after running build task.

+## Server
+BrowserSync task to run local server.
+Maybe in future it will replace live.js, but now there is no need in this feature.
+Also for now this task is standalone and wasn't included in common dev flow.
+To run server just type `grunt server`

 ## Additional things
 In this scaffold were used some third-part components like: